univec-ai/postvec/web/docs/limits.md

 ---
 title: Limits and compatibility
-description: What postvec runs on, and the refusals that are deliberate.
+description: Supported environments and explicit limitations.
 ---

 # Limits and compatibility